emacs-eask/cli/docs/section-6-troubleshooting.md

 If Eask still does not work, please [report an issue](https://github.com/emacs-eask/eask/issues/new) to the issue tracker.
-Please include Eask output with the `--verbose` and `--debug` options enabled, to give us as much information as possible.
+Please include Eask output with the `--verbose 4` and `--debug` options enabled, to give us as much information as possible.